ngs-doo/json-benchmark/README.md

 ![Startup times](results/startup-small.png)

 As expected baked in serialization code has minimal startup time, since it was amortized at compile time.
 While this can be nullified on servers with longer startup, it can cause noticeable delays on mobile apps.
 Java seems to be doing exceptionally well on startup times.
-It's really overdue to stop using "Knock, knock, who's there joke" about it.

 ###Small model